Welcome to NORML NZ

-Please join the conversation on the NORML Forums or share our posts on your social networks.
+Please join the conversation or share our posts on your social networks:

 Cannabis is the third most popular recreational drug in New Zealand (behind only alcohol and tobacco), and has been used by nearly 2 million Kiwis.
 According to government surveys, around 540,000 New Zealanders smoke pot regularly, while 70,000 light up every day despite harsh laws against its use.
 Our public policies should reflect this reality, not deny it.
 NORML’s mission is to move public opinion sufficiently to legalise the responsible use of cannabis by adults, and to serve as an advocate for consumers to assure they have access to high quality cannabis that is safe, convenient and affordable.

 NORML has adopted three campaign themes that have widespread support:

 - Cannabis should be a Health Issue, not a Crime!

 (focus resources on problematic abuse.
 Let the police focus on crime that matters)

 (access to medicinal cannabis, similar to 18 states in the USA, Israel, Netherlands, Germany, Spain, Canada etc)